-Through this portal, you can buy all kinds of gifts, gift cards and transfer your points to 12 different airline frequent flyer programs.
+Through this portal, you can buy all kinds of items and gift cards.
 You can also transfer your points to the Hilton HHonors loyalty program, where one ThankYou point is equal to 1.5 HHonors points.

 The Citi Prestige does not offer a promotional APR.

 Like the Chase Sapphire Reserve, a similar luxury card, the Citi Prestige gives the discerning traveler a lot of great advantages:

 - $100 reimbursement for the GlobalEntry program

 - Free entrance into Priority Pass airport lounges